devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 2.2.8 SelfOwnedStETHBurner

-The DAO can send stETH to the SelfOwnedStETHBurner to distribute value among all holders of stETH by burning the sent tokens.
-The contract allows to send stETH either for covering losses or for other reasons.
-The difference is just in the accounting: Both functions requestBurnMyStETHForCover and requestBurnMyStETH stake stETH in the contract and every time the oracle report is pushed by the LidoOracle, the contract burns all stETH up to a certain threshold.
+The DAO can send stPLS to the SelfOwnedStETHBurner to distribute value among all holders of stPLS by burning the sent tokens.
+The contract allows to send stPLS either for covering losses or for other reasons.
+The difference is just in the accounting: Both functions requestBurnMyStETHForCover and requestBurnMyStPLS stake stPLS in the contract and every time the oracle report is pushed by the LidoOracle, the contract burns all stPLS up to a certain threshold.

 2.2.9 Roles & Trust Model